truthcoin/www.truthcoin.info/_posts/2018-04-07-bitcoin-post-maximalism.md

 For existing Bitcoin Core developers specifically, the above position might be taken even further.

-Instead of the example of the FDA commenting on a drug, we might instead give an example where some of the world's most prestigious doctors are asked to comment on an "magic infinite health pill" that was invented by a non-doctor.
+Instead of the example of the FDA commenting on a drug, we might instead give an example where some of the world's most prestigious doctors are asked to comment on a "magic infinite health pill" that was invented by a non-doctor.

 It is a clear conflict of interest -- if society adopts the pill, the doctors will be out of a job.
 But we wouldn't expect these sophisticated doctors to object so directly!
 Instead, we would expect them to resort to various pretexts -- they would say "Well, we had better make sure that this pill is absolutely safe before we tell everyone to take it".
 Even though by the time that absolute safety is established, many people will have likely died needless deaths.